Double Commander

 Step 1: Download and Install Double Commander

-2. Run the installation package and follow the prompts to install Double Commander.
+For Windows users, double-click the installation package and follow the prompts to install Double Commander.
+For macOS and Linux users, use the package manager or terminal to install Double Commander.

 Step 2: Configure Double Commander